UAE Guide: What are VAT Designated Zones in Dubai?

 If a Designated Zone in Dubai changes the way it operates, or does not meet any of the criteria mentioned above, then it will be considered a part of the Dubai for VAT purposes.
 A Free Zone (fenced or unfenced) that does not qualify as a Designated Zone will not receive special VAT treatment.

 Certain goods supplied within the Designated Zones are not subject to VAT which is:

 (1) Goods that are incorporated into, attached to, or a part of another good that is not consumed and is located in the Designated Zone

 (2) Goods that are used to produce another good, which is not consumed, if both of these goods are located in the Designated Zone.
 For example, the purchase of tools and equipment used to manufacture other goods will not be subject to VAT, if both are located in the Designated Zone.
 If the goods are supplied within a Designated Zone, then the place of supply is considered to be ‘offshore’ or outside of the Dubai.
 Therefore, the goods supplied will not be subject to VAT.
 In most cases, the authorities expect a written declaration from the buyer that the purchased goods will not be used for purposes that will make the sale fall under the purview of VAT.
 If the goods are supplied to a person who will be consuming them, then the place of supply will be the Dubai and VAT will be applicable under normal rules.
-If a person purchases the goods with an intention to resell or manufacture any other product using these goods as the main component, then the supply will not be subject to VAT.
+If a person purchases the goods with an intention to resell or manufacture any other product using these goods as the main component, then the supply will not be subject to VAT in Dubai, UAE.